Magnitsky legislation: Canada

-On March 21, 2021, the Government of Canada promulgated the "Special Economic Measures (People’s Republic of China) Regulations" under a related legislation, the Special Economic Measures Act, on the basis that "gross and systematic human rights violations have been committed in the People’s Republic of China".
+On 21 March 2021, the Government of Canada promulgated the "Special Economic Measures (People’s Republic of China) Regulations" under a related legislation, the Special Economic Measures Act, on the basis that "gross and systematic human rights violations have been committed in the People’s Republic of China".
 Individuals sanctioned under this Regulation include Zhu Hailun, Wang Junzheng, Wang Mingshan, Chen Mingguo and Xinjiang Production and Construction Corps.

 In Europe

-Czechia
+Czech Republic

-On October 16, 2022, the Czech Parliament approved Magnitsky legislation to act independently of the European Union's Magnistky sanctions.
+On 16 October 2022, the Czech Parliament approved Magnitsky legislation to act independently of the European Union's Magnistky sanctions.
 A particular concern was the Hungarian government of Viktor Orban, which has expressed pro-Russian sentiments and has managed to slow down EU-wide sanctions.
 Czechia is the fourth EU state (not including the United Kingdom, which passed a Magnitsky law before Brexit) to pass such legislation, after Estonia, Latvia, and Lithuania, and this legislation will provide a legal basis for the Czech government to sanction human rights abusers.